marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 An audit log can be implemented in many ways.
 It can be just a log file or record in the database.
 Usually, an `audit log` is easy to write but much harder to read and analyze.
 There are also many reasons why we want to have it, e.g.:

-* easy way of debugging the system.
-It is much easier to reproduce the bug by having data from the past.
+* to `reconstruct events` that can be used for `intrusion detection`, and `problem analysis.`
 * to demonstrate compliance.
-If the audit logs immutable, we can demonstrate to auditors that the system works as intended.
+Many regulations like, [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), [PSD](https://en.wikipedia.org/wiki/Payment_Services_Directive) define requirements to have some version of audit log,

 We also need to remember what is `not the purpose of audit log`.
 In my opinion audit log should not be analyzed by business analytics.
 It would leak internal implementation, that can change over time.
 For this purpose we should share data in a different way, e.g. emitting business events.

+From my personal experience I have a feeling that product requirements are not strictly defined about audit log.
+This can lead to misunderstanding what need to be implemented.
+We need to answer detailed question: what do we want to track? how long to store data?

-# Audit log on application level
+# Audit log on application level - Hibernate
 In many applications, audit logs are created on the application side.
 As an example, I mention [Hibernate ORM Envers](https://hibernate.org/orm/envers/).
 It allows auditing of all mappings defined by the JPA specification